celenityy/BadBlock/README.md

 ⚠️ I am **NOT** planning to create ["HOSTS"](https://wikipedia.org/wiki/Hosts_(file)) files at this time.
 I would recommend reading the reasons OISD lists [here](https://oisd.nl/faq#legacysyntaxes), as I strongly agree with them.
 HOSTS files are very time consuming to maintain, unnecessarily large, and above all else: just not effective at blocking.

 ⭐️ I would generally recommend using [AdGuard Home](https://adguard.com/adguard-home/overview.html) as your DNS content blocker of choice if possible, as it is free and open source, and offers the strongest amount of customization & features.
 You can see my recommended set-up for AdGuard Home [here](https://codeberg.org/celenity/adguard-home-settings).
-These lists are also compatible with various other content blockers & firewalls, such as [uBlock Origin](https://github.com/gorhill/uBlock), [AdGuard](https://adguard.com/adguard-browser-extension/overview.html), [Brave Shields](https://brave.com/shields/), [Cromite](https://github.com/uazo/cromite), [Little Snitch](https://www.obdev.at/products/littlesnitch/index.html), [Pi-hole](https://pi-hole.net/), & more.
+These lists are also compatible with various other content blockers and firewalls, such as [uBlock Origin](https://github.com/gorhill/uBlock) *(Recommended for browser users)*, [AdGuard](https://adguard.com/adguard-browser-extension/overview.html), [Brave Shields](https://brave.com/shields/), [Cromite](https://github.com/uazo/cromite), [Little Snitch](https://www.obdev.at/products/littlesnitch/index.html), [Pi-hole](https://pi-hole.net/), and more.
 BadBlock lists are currently not available on any cloud DNS blocking solutions (ex.
-[NextDNS](https://nextdns.io/), [ControlD](https://controld.com/), & [AdGuard DNS](https://adguard-dns.io/welcome.html)), but I hope that will eventually change as the project gains traction, as I feel that BadBlock lists could prove to be a valuable and necessary addition to those services.
+[NextDNS](https://nextdns.io/), [ControlD](https://controld.com/), & [AdGuard DNS](https://adguard-dns.io/welcome.html)), but I hope that will eventually change in the future as the project gains traction, as I feel that BadBlock lists would prove to be valuable additions to those services.
 In the event any of those services are interested, I will gladly provide any assistance necessary :).

 # The Lists

 ⚠️ See [here](https://codeberg.org/celenity/BadBlock/wiki/Notable-Domains) for a list of notable domains that BadBlock blocks, which you might wish to unblock depending on your use case.
-The most notable of these include [Apple's Find My](https://codeberg.org/celenity/BadBlock/wiki/Notable-Domains#apple-find-my) & [Google's Find My Device](https://codeberg.org/celenity/BadBlock/wiki/Notable-Domains#google-find-my-device).

 ## BadBlock Combined Lists